• Skip to primary navigation

 • Greek Yogurt – Use unsweetened Greek yogurt.
 It has lots of protein and calcium.

 • Peanut Butter – Natural creamy peanut butter is the healthiest choice.
-If your pup is allergic to peanuts, use any type of nut or seed butter – like sun butter.
+If your pup is allergic to peanuts, use almond butter or sunflower seed butter.

 Ingredient Notes

-When you make this easy dog treats recipe, here are a few notes to keep in mind.
+When you make this recipe, here are a few notes to keep in mind.

 To make your own brown rice flour, add 2 cups of uncooked brown rice to a blender or food processor.
 Blend until it has a powder consistency.